5jt/Tatin/docs/source/develop.md

 Also, make `⎕TRAP` a local variable in `OnRequest`.

-## Updating Tatin’s own dependencies
+## :fontawesome-solid-chart-diagram: Updating Tatin’s own dependencies

 Tatin depends on a couple of Tatin packages, but it cannot be used to load them – the classic bootstrap problem.